KTH/devops-course/contributions/demo/kalpet-andnil5/README.md

 ## Motivation

 The motivation for why this demo matters to DevOps is twofold.
-- It shows how to deploy an application on Google Cloud which increases productivity and flexibility, frees up developers by taking away the demands of managing infrastructure and provides automatic scaling.
+- It shows how to deploy an application on Google Cloud, which increases productivity and flexibility, frees up developers by taking away the demands of managing infrastructure, and provides automatic scaling.
-- It demonstrates how to create a continuous deployment workflow using GitHub actions, which is one of the cornerstones of DevOps.
+- It demonstrates how to create a continuous deployment workflow using GitHub actions, one of DevOps' cornerstones.

 ## Take home message